HTS Bioinf - Process for updates to production pipelines

 repo.

-- Gitlab's CI runs the pipeline on
+- Gitlab's CI runs the pipeline on our CI/development servers.
+Errors are registered as issues in Gitlab.

-, our CI server.
-Errors are registered as issues in Gitlab. - The pilot genome Reference Material NA12878 is used at each integration test to call variants.
+- The pilot genome Reference Material NA12878 is used at each integration test to call variants.
 They are compared against the "Gold Standard" high confidence variants by the Genome in a Bottle (GIAB) Consortium.
 Deviations from the benchmark are reported and cause the run to be marked as failed.

 - The exome pipeline is run with a large gene panel.
 The number of filtered variants reported in the interpretation sheet is compared against previous runs.
 Any deviations are flagged and cause the run to be marked as failed.